 This BLOG On FHA Guidelines for Collections & Charge Offs On FHA Home Loans Was UPDATED On January 2nd, 2019 By Gustan Cho of Gustan Cho Associates at Loan Cabin Inc. NMLS 1657322

 All lenders and banks have exactly the same FHA guidelines for charge offs to qualify for FHA loans.
 This is a common misunderstanding many people have about FHA loans.
 When it comes to FHA loans, the requirements of all lenders are not the same.
 When you apply for a mortgage, one lender might require you to pay outstanding charge offs and collections while another might not ask for this.

 Borrowers are not required by the FHA to pay unpaid collection accounts in order to qualify for an FHA home loan.
-Moreover, the 2018 FHA guidelines for charge off allow borrowers to qualify for an FHA home loan without paying any charge off accounts.
+Moreover, FHA Guidelines for Collections & Charge Offs allow borrowers to qualify for an FHA home loan without paying any charge off accounts.

 United States Housing and Urban Development allows borrowers to qualify for an FHA home loan with outstanding tax liens and judgment.

-As per the 2018 FHA guidelines for collections and charge offs, borrowers are not required to pay off any outstanding charge off accounts or collection accounts in order to qualify for an FHA home loan with a 3.5 percent down payment.
-For borrowers who have a history of bad credit, FHA home loan is an ideal program and borrowers will find it easy to qualify for an FHA home loan in comparison to other conventional loan programs.
+As per the FHA guidelines for collections and charge offs, borrowers are not required to pay off any outstanding charge off accounts or collection accounts in order to qualify for an FHA home loan with a 3.5 percent down payment.

 Some common things that borrowers with outstanding collection accounts hear from mortgage lenders and bank officers include: